Peter's Nostalgia Site

 The same effect described above for line scanning was also present over the duration of the frame so a separate pair of tilt and bend controls were also required to remove vertical shading.

 Below the uncorrected Line (top left) and Frame (top right) signals as they appear from the mosaic signal plate are shown along with the corrected Line (bottom left) and Frame (bottom right) as at the outputs of the A,B and C amplifiers.
 The screen image below shows the effect of uncorrected tilt and bend although in contrast to the example frame waveform this image shows the more typical darker at the top characteristic.
+Click on the picture below to see Blumlein & Browne's patent.

 Note that black is at the top in each waveform and that the strong negative going (white) impulses are not sync. pulses but are spurious video signals generated by the mosaic during line and frame flybacks.
 A suppression mixer in the transmission system applies cancellation pulses in the flyback periods that return/maintain the video signal at black level prior to the addition of the actual line and frame sync. pulses.
 The photo below shows the Marconi-EMI camera control racks in March1936.